All Episodes

-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 Hiya, folks, it is Friday.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

-You never know what you're going to get when you start dragging $100 bills through the bayous.
+If you see where James Carville is one of the new spokesmen for Miracle Whip, you never know what you're going to get when you start dragging $100 bills through the bayous.

 How are you, folks?

-It is Open Line Friday, and I am your benevolent dictator host, the autocrat Rush Limbaugh.
+It is Open Line Friday, and I am your benevolent dictator host, the Autocrat Rush Limbaugh.

 On Friday, we sort of alter the rules for callers.